figredos/flutter/README.md

 - [Expense Tracker App:](expense_tracker_app) App that provides a simple way to track expenses.
 Created for understanding theming and user interactivity.

-- [meals_app:](meals_app) App where user can find recipes, filter based on diet, and favorite meals.
+- [Meals app:](meals_app) App where user can find recipes, filter based on diet, and favorite meals.
 Created for understanding multi-screen apps, navigation, managing app-wide state, and animations.

 ## Text Files